surajsureshkumar/surajsureshkumar/README.md

 ## Hi there 👋 I'm Suraj!
 You can call me Suri :smiley:

-I'm a passionate backend developer with interests in cloud, distributed systems, and building scalable applications.
+I'm a passionate backend developer with interests in cloud, distributed systems, and building scalable applications/ systems.

 <!--
 🌍 Based in Jersey City, NJ